Sakorona/SDVMods/LunarDisturbances/README.md

   - `HazardousMoonEvents` - Turns on or off moon events that hinder the player.
 Default: false.
 Valid: true, false.

+  -`ShowMoonPhase` - Provide HUD messages about the moon rising and setting.
+Default: true.
+Valid: true, false

+  -`ShowMoonInEndOfNight` - Shows the moon in the end of night menus.
+Default: true.
+Valid: true, false

 ### Acknowledgements
 - eemie for the moon sprites
 - ChefRude for testing